-HER-V 691 Thesis Studio 1 (3 cr.)
+HER-V 691 Thesis Preparation (3 cr.)

-Studio.
-Introduction to the theory, methods and skills for developing and constructing a research project plan.
-Focusing on techniques for the integration and application of concepts and theories into a concise project plan including a clear methodology and research design.
+The purpose of this course is to prepare students to conduct a design research project.
+The course covers the theory, methods, and strategies for developing a research project plan.
+Students will produce a concise project plan that includes a clear methodology and research design.

-HER-V 692 Thesis Writing 2 (9 cr.)
+HER-V 692 Thesis Writing (3 cr.)